joelchin/ccicuh/index.md

 # Christians at CUH

-We are a group of Christians working and studying at **Cambridge University Hospitals**.
+We are a group of Christians working at **Cambridge University Hospitals**.
-We meet regularly for prayer, Bible study, and fellowship.
+We meet regularly for prayer, worship, Bible study, and fellowship.

 ---